Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Photos

-Charlottesville Depot
+The Charlottesville Depot

 I find this card (postmarked July, 1907) interesting for a number of reasons.
 First, you can see a C&O and an N&W boxcar in the background.
 The second reason is the writing on the card, which was addressed to a woman in Blacksburg, VA.
 It says, “Are you married, single, or a widow?
 Will be in the 'burg during July, when you can reveal the secret.”
 I find this fascinating.
 Was the author (who signed the message only with initials) a potential suitor?
-(From the collection of Larry Z. Daily)
+(From a postcard in the collection of Larry Z. Daily)

-[NEW] This is an undated, unused postcard showing the streetside of the depot.
+This is an undated, unused postcard showing the streetside of the depot.
 (From the collection of Larry Z. Daily)

-C&O's Charlottesville Station Charlottesville depot, street side.
+Charlottesville depot, street side.
 (Martha Tarrant photo, used with permission).

-[NEW] Streetside of the Charlottesville depot on May 29, 1970.
+The street side of the Charlottesville depot on May 29, 1970.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily.)

 This shot shows the Charlottesville depot as it appeared in 1986.
 (Ron Huffman photo, used with permission.)

-[NEW] This photo shows what looks like the removal of the platform canopy.
+This photo shows what looks like the removal of the platform canopy.
 The slide was dated June of 1989.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily.)

 Charlottesville depot, track side.
 This photo shows how the platform was closed in (or — actually — removed) and replaced with offices.
 (December 2002 photo)

-Charlottesville Yard
+The Charlottesville Yard

 E8 4021 leads a 5-car passenger train east in October of 1961.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

-It’s May 29, 1970 and the George is arriving in Charlottesville.
+It’s May 29, 1970 and the George Washington is arriving in Charlottesville.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

 There is a lot to see in this January, 1974 photo.
 To the left, there is a C&O GP38 and another unit on the turntable.
 Nearby is B&O GP9 6657 (ex-C&O 6107).
 Toward the center is a Chessie C&O wide-vision caboose and in the center is an Amtrak passenger train behind a pair of E8’s, one in the simplified C&O/B&O scheme.
-To the left is a C&O GP9 with a pir of passenger cars.
+To the left is a C&O GP9 with a pair of passenger cars.
 It must have been a busy day.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

 Charlottesville Yard on June 25, 1974.
 There’s been a two car derailment and work is in progress to get the cars back on the rails.
 I know it was the 1970’s, but is that guy’s suit actually orange?
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)